adrianjuliusaluoch/adrianjuliusaluoch/README.md

   - 📚 Getting lost in good books (thrillers or sci-fi are my favorites)

-  - 🚶‍♂️ Taking walks by the lake to clear my head and reset
+  - 🚶‍♂️ Taking walks to clear my head and reset

-  - ☕ Usually with a coffee in hand while doing both
+  - ☕ And yes, coffee is always the sidekick

 If you want to talk data, dashboards, or your favorite book, I’m all ears!